Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte III - Une Contrée Brisée/Arc P - Ravenloft Heist.md

 This area is as described in <span class="citation">K6.
 Overlook (p.
 54)</span>.

 > [!info]+ **Descending to the Crypts**
 > Players who use ropes, flight, or other means to descend to the windows in the cliff face beneath the overlook can exit the castle grounds and enter [[#P12.
-Catacombs]] via [[P12d.
-King & Queen’s Tomb]].
+Catacombs]] via the King & Queen's Tomb in [[#P12b.
+Central Catacombs]].
 # P4.
 Castle Commons
 This area of the castle, including the main entry, the castle dining hall, and the chapel on the first floor, as well as the king’s audience hall on the second, was built to host the many petitioners and guests that might visit the castle in its heyday.
 Once used for public events, holy days, and royal business, it has since grown disused and forsaken, its once-kingly halls now ancient and dusty.
 ## P4a.
 Castle Commons, First Floor